petersulyok/smfc/PACKAGES.md

   - `/etc/smfc/smfc.conf` — configuration file (preserved on upgrade)
   - `/etc/default/smfc` — systemd environment file (preserved on upgrade)
   - `/usr/lib/systemd/system/smfc.service` — systemd service unit
+  - `/usr/lib/systemd/system-preset/50-smfc.preset` — systemd preset (enables the unit on install)
   - `/usr/share/man/man1/smfc.1.gz` — man page
   - `/usr/share/doc/smfc/examples/` — sample configuration files
 - Configuration files are marked with `%config(noreplace)`.
 On upgrade, `rpm` will not overwrite locally modified files.
 - The `smfc.service` systemd unit is automatically enabled (but not started) on install, so the configuration can be reviewed before the service first runs; it is stopped on removal.
+On upgrade a running service is restarted and a stopped one is left stopped (`%systemd_postun_with_restart`).
+- `%systemd_post` runs `systemctl preset`, which enables the unit only if the systemd preset policy allows it.
+Fedora, RHEL and openSUSE ship a `disable *` catch-all rule, so the package ships `/usr/lib/systemd/system-preset/50-smfc.preset` with the line `enable smfc.service`; the `50` prefix puts it ahead of the catch-all.
 - The build commands above extract the version from `smfc.spec` automatically, so the tarball name always matches.
 - On RHEL, CentOS Stream, Rocky Linux, and AlmaLinux the [EPEL](https://docs.fedoraproject.org/en-US/epel/) repository is required for the `python3-pyudev` dependency.